pan-community/Hello-World-Solution/ansible-autoplay-deploy-configure/README.md

 # PAN-OS Upgrade / Downgrade Playbook

+> THIS IS PROTOTYPE ONLY AND NOT CURRENTLY USED IN THE SKILLET WORKFLOW

 This playbook is a combination of other repos created locally or as tech library elements added as submodules.